python/steering-council/process/standing-delegations.md

 process for updating those specifications is documented in the [PyPA Documentation].

 These delegations are expected to stand indefinitely.
+Any of the standing delegates may also be a sponsor for any packaging-related PEP, regardless of their Python core developer status.

 Standing Delegations: